GeekZoneHQ/web/readme.md

 ## Running the project locally

 You should be able to setup this project on any operating system that supports Django.
-We have instructions for Ubuntu based linux distributions which can be found below; Windows instructions are in the pipeline.
+We have instructions for Ubuntu based linux distributions and for Windows 10.
+Both can be found below.
 Alternatively you can run this project in containers, by using docker-compose.

 ### Ubuntu based Linux (or WSL on Microsoft Windows)